ninech/academy/01-containers/exercise.md

 Open the Dockerfile that is located in it.

 Describe each build instruction within that Dockerfile with a comment (a line starting with `#`) above the instruction.
+Focus on the Docker commands instead of the others.
+For example, describe what the RUN command does instead of npm install.

 ## 2. Multi-stage builds